 Initially created for the Asian Herbs & Noodles Dish, this peach-ginger dressing is also good on other noodle dishes, green salads, a drizzle for vegetables and particularly good as a dip for fresh spring rolls.
 Fresh spring rolls are often served with and taste really good with a sweet-hot dressing and this peach-ginger dressing has the piquante and sweetness without the refined sugar.

 Peaches are so good at the height of their season when they are sweet and tart at the same time.
-I have been using the yellow peaches for this dressing mostly, but nectarines are are interchangeable with peaches for this dressing.
+I have been using the white or yellow peaches for this dressing mostly, but nectarines are interchangeable with peaches for this dressing.
 Ginger and peaches are a natural flavor combination, and with the addition of ripe red hot peppers, like the red jalapenos in this recipe, this dressing becomes magic.
 We often eat peppers when they are still green and they are good, but their flavor is completely different once peppers have ripened fully.
 They have a complex flavor with sweet notes and piquant notes.
 The red also keeps a very pretty color for the final dressing.

 Often when peaches are at their best, the ripened red peppers are also coming in at Farmers markets.
 Grocery stores carry ripened Fresno and Jalapeno peppers even when they aren’t quite in season locally.
 Peaches and nectarines and many other summer fruits and berries are already coming into the Farmers markets full swing.

 To make sure you get the right level of piquant for your taste, it’s a good idea to start the blending with half a pepper and add more as desired after all the ingredients are blended.
 The peach-ginger dressing should be quite a bit more concentrated for the piquant level, citrus and ginger than you like when tasted without noodles.
 Once dressed on the noodles or when dipped with a spring roll the flavors will mellow considerably.